 “Bars don’t open, they launch.”

-You can’t watch an episode of Bar Rescue without hearing the host say that.
-I happen to agree completely, and believe it holds as much truth with restaurants as it does bars and nightclubs.
+You can’t watch an episode of Bar Rescue without hearing the host give that piece of advice.
+I happen to agree completely, and believe that this phrase holds as much truth with restaurants as it does bars and nightclubs.

-They would develop relationships with local charities, businesses, and the community at large.
-They would create excitement around the opening well ahead of the doors opening for business.
+They would also develop relationships with local charities, businesses, and the community at large, creating excitement around the opening well ahead of the doors opening for business.

-The ideas below require some work.
-Restaurants are very personal to people.
-A successful opening won’t happen if all you do is mail some invitations and put a neon "OPEN" sign in your front window.
+The ideas below require some work, because most successful restaurants work to fit the needs of their unique customer base — your grand opening won’t be successful if all you do is mail some invitations and put a neon "OPEN" sign in your front window.
+Here’s one example.

 The Chipotle Example

-In the old days, when Chipotle would open up new stores, they would hire collage-age kids to attend community events like outdoor concerts, AYSO games, etc..
+In the old days, when Chipotle would open up new locations, they would hire college-age kids to attend community events like outdoor concerts, soccer games, and markets.

-This kind of community outreach and grass roots marketing is what makes for a spectacular restaurant grand opening, and a spectacular grand opening is what makes for an amazing first year.
+This kind of community outreach and grassroots marketing is what makes for a spectacular restaurant grand opening, and a spectacular grand opening can make for a great first year.

 7 Restaurant Grand Opening Ideas That Work